GreptimeTeam/docs/docs/reference/sql/tql.md

+---
+description: Covers the TQL keyword for executing Time-Series Query Language in SQL, including EVAL, EXPLAIN, and ANALYZE commands with syntax and examples.
+---

 # TQL

 The `TQL` keyword executes TQL language in SQL.
 The TQL is Time-Series Query Language, which is an extension for Prometheus's [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) in GreptimeDB.